cdeddie/TuneTrail-v2-api/docs/api/routes/spotifyRoutes.md

 - *country*: A string for the valid countries (countries that have the top-50 json data in /data) which are tracked.

 **Functionality**
 - Returns the playlist data which is stored in the json file within /data.
-For more info on spotify playlist data, see [here](https://developer.spotify.com/documentation/web-api/reference/get-playlist).
+For more info on spotify playlist data, see <a href="https://developer.spotify.com/documentation/web-api/reference/get-playlist" target="_blank">here</a>.

 ### ```GET /search```
 **Description**

-This route wraps the Spotify /search route (more details [here](https://developer.spotify.com/documentation/web-api/reference/search)).
+This route wraps the Spotify /search route (more details <a href="https://developer.spotify.com/documentation/web-api/reference/search" target="_blank">here</a>).
 This route also makes use of a service function **fetchSpotifySearch** which includes rate limiting, which requires the users ip to execute.

 **Usage**
 ```